 Sustaining a severe injury or developing a serious illness can significantly impact an individual’s ability to live an independent life.
 Both physical and mental conditions might prohibit individuals from enjoying the activities they usually engage in, and may even prevent them from earning a regular income.

 If an individual receives a medical diagnosis for a condition that prevents them from performing the duties of their job for a lengthy period of time, they may find themselves struggling to navigate a prolonged recovery period while worrying about how they’re going to pay their bills.
-These individuals may be eligible to receive some financial compensation in the form of long-term disability benefits.
+These individuals may be eligible to receive some financial compensation in the form of long-term disability benefits and can consult with one of our long term disability lawyers.

 But even if you’re an insurance policyholder in good standing and believe your medical condition should entitle you to receive long-term disability benefits, insurance providers may deny your claim, or terminate your benefits payments after a period of time.
 If your claim for benefits has been unfairly denied or your payments have been ceased before you’ve recovered from your medical condition, a Nova Scotia disability benefits lawyer may be able to help you overturn the insurance company’s decision.